 Our MISSION has always been to support those whose eyes are set on the horizon.

 We are located in the heart of Downtown Vancouver, close to public transportation, shops, restaurants, entertainment, and main tourist attractions.

 The St Clair Hotel-Hostel is a heritage-listed building, built-in 1911 by Captain Henry Pybus and Architect Samuel Birds.
 It was the first concrete building in Vancouver, originally built as accommodation for railway and ocean-going passengers from both Pacific and Atlantic locations.
 The nautical theme has been preserved so that travellers from all over the world can enjoy the history of this unique Vancouver landmark.

 Henry Pybus was Captain of the Canadian Pacific Steamship "Empress of Japan" which took the "Blue Ribbon" while setting the Trans-Pacific crossing record in 1897.
 Captain Henry changed the face of the city of Vancouver by

 investing in various buildings in the downtown area.

-Our Private rooms and Dorms are clean and comfortable.
+Our Private rooms are clean and comfortable.

 The St Clair Hotel-Hostel is located in a central area, across from a park, fountains and the Holy Rosary Cathedral.
 Four blocks from the North Vancouver Ferry and five blocks from the seawall, which continues to the Stanley Park seawall.
 Two blocks from the Pacific Centre Mall, custodian of world-famous stores.